You love animals. That’s why you chose to become a vet.

 So why not automate?

-If you choose the automated email marketing option all you do is focus on adding great content to your website.
+All you do is focus on adding great content to your website.

 This is sent out in a beautiful newsletter with links to your latest content.

-We also set up a subscriber form on your website which lets people add their names and email addresses, from where they’re added to your newsletter system automatically.
+I also set up a subscriber form on your website which lets people add their names and email addresses, from where they’re added to your newsletter system automatically.